CUBEGWZ/qrcodejs/README.md

-# QRCode.js
+# QRCode.jssa飒飒撒
-QRCode.js is javascript library for making QRCode.
+ript library for making QRCode.
 QRCode.js supports Cross-browser with HTML5 Canvas and table tag in DOM.
 QRCode.js has no dependencies.

 ## Basic Usages